 - 2.19.2.1 The Panel membership consists of independent advisors appointed by the Ombudsman for this purpose. - 2.19.2.2 Membership terms are limited to two years, with the option of annual extensions up to a total of five years.
-This will ensure the Panel's expertise is relevant to the changing priorities of the organisation.
+This helps to ensure that the Panel's expertise is relevant to the changing priorities of the organisation.